Bringing You The Future!

 A subscriber who lives on Tribal lands and is an eligible resident of Tribal lands is eligible for Tribal Lifeline service if the subscriber, one or more of the subscriber’s dependents, or the subscriber’s household participates in any of the above-listed qualifying assistance programs or one of the following Tribal-specific federal assistance programs: Bureau of Indian Affairs General Assistance; Tribally Administered Temporary Assistance for Needy Families; Head Start (if income eligibility criteria are met); or the Food Distribution Program on Indian Reservations (FDPIR).
 Tribal subscribers may also qualify if the household income is at or below 135% of the Federal Poverty Guidelines.

-Roberts County Telephone Cooperative Association and RC Communications’ voice service are Lifeline-supported services.
+Roberts County Telephone Cooperative Association, RC Communications or RC Services' voice service are Lifeline-supported services.
 Only eligible consumers may enroll in the Lifeline program.
 Lifeline applicants must present documentation demonstrating eligibility either through participation in one of the qualifying federal assistance programs or through income-based means.
 Lifeline recipients are required to recertify their eligibility every year.
 The Lifeline program is limited to one benefit per household, consisting of either wireline or wireless service.
 A household is defined, for purposes of the Lifeline program, as an individual or group of individuals who live together at the same address and share income and expenses.
 Lifeline is a government benefit program, and consumers who willfully make false statements in order to obtain the benefit can be punished by fine or imprisonment or can be barred from the program.